Swall0w/Swall0w.github.io/index.md

 Recently, he has been interested in video object detection using deep neural networks.

 ## News (Past year)
+- 2021/06: I have a presentation in [NII openhouse](https://www.nii.ac.jp/openhouse/)!
+See you in online!
 - 2021/03: Our paper "**Real-time Object Detection by Feature map forecast For Live Streaming Video**" has been accepted in ICME2021!
 See you in online!
 - 2021/01: Our paper "Temporal Feature Enhancement Network with External Memory for Object Detection in Surveillance Video" has been published in ICPR2020!
 See you in online!